simple-icons/simple-icons/readme.md

 A set of simple PNG icons for popular websites in a variety of sizes, ranging from 16px to 4096px.

+Work in progress.
+Create an Issue if you have a request.

 ## Sources and acknowledgements

 ### Amazon